dejw/cake-opt/README.markdown

 List below includes features that certainly will be implemented in the future:

-1. Configurable plugin parameters
-2. Extended `set()` and `get()` methods to handle Object Types from OPT
+1. Extended `set()` and `get()` methods to handle Object Types from OPT
-3. Helpers (for html, ajax etc.)
+2. Helpers (for html, ajax etc.)
-4. Compatibility test against older CakePHP and OPT versions.
+3. Compatibility test against older CakePHP and OPT versions.
-5. Alter not only view class, but also whole rendering system
+4. Alter not only view class, but also whole rendering system

   [CakePHP]: http://cakephp.org/  "CakePHP"
   [CakePHPdownload]: http://github.com/cakephp/cakephp1x/downloads "CakePHP: downloads"